Industry update

 The Copyright Royalty Board is running Phonorecords V, the US proceeding that sets statutory mechanical royalty rates for 2028 through 2032.
 On June 29, 2026, major record company participants, NMPA, NSAI, Music Artists Coalition, A2IM, and Copyright Owners filed a joint motion asking the judges to adopt a settlement for Subpart B configurations.

-Subpart B is the lane for physical phonorecords, permanent downloads, and ringtones.
+On July 10, 2026, the Copyright Royalty Board published that proposed settlement in the Federal Register.
+Comments and objections are due by August 10, 2026.
+Subpart B is the lane for physical phonorecords, permanent downloads, ringtones, and music bundles.
 The settlement does not cover the interactive streaming formulas that most artists think about when they hear mechanical royalties.

 What Phonorecords V Subpart B covers